Institutional Review Board (IRB)

 2. Is the proposed project Exempt/Expedited/Full Review?

-3. All PIs should do the Human subjects research (HSR) and responsible conduct of research (RCR) training in the CITI program.
+3. All PIs must complete the Human Subjects Research (HSR) and Responsible Conduct of Research (RCR) training in the CITI program.

-4. All applications are submitted through IRB Manager Software the CUNY Office of Research, division of Research Integrity and Compliance, has switched its Human Research Protections Program IRB protocol management software from IDEATE to IRB Manager.
+4. All applications are submitted through IRB Manager Software.
 Accounts are created automatically through CUNYFirst.
-Any student, faculty or staff with a CUNYFirst account will have immediate access to the new system.
-Visit this link to view a helpful video (provided by Dr. Anissa Moody) on starting a new IRB application in IRB Manager.
+Any student, faculty or staff with a CUNYFirst account will have immediate access to the system.

 Steps to Submit a Protocol for Review

-1. All PI and co-PIs have to complete the online CITI training modules (a.
+1. All PIs and co-PIs must complete the online CITI training modules: a.
 Responsible Conduct of Research and b.
-HSR for Social & Behavioral Faculty or HSR for Biomedical Faculty).
-If your project involves student investigators, they need to complete these CITI training modules: a.
+Human Subjects Research for Social & Behavioral Faculty or Human Subjects Research for Biomedical Faculty).
+Student investigators need to complete these CITI training modules: a.
 Responsible Conduct of Research, b.
-HSR for Undergraduate Students
+HSR for Undergraduate Students.

 Campus Cultural Centers